monsoonmaelstrom/book2/book2.md

 I nod.
 “That was fast.”

-“I never said I needed a long time to think,” he responds.
+“I never said I needed a *long* time to think,” he responds.

 “Then why did you hesitate when I asked if you wanted me to stay here tonight?”
 I ask with more than hint of hurt in my voice.
 Even I hear it.

 “Because I trying to figure out the answer to your question,” he says, sliding closer to me so that his body is pressed alongside mine.
-“I just needed more than two seconds to figure it out.”
+“I just needed more than half a second to figure it out.”

 I sigh.
 “Sorry.
 I’m not good at waiting.
 Or uncertainty.”